 The consolidated financial statements include the accounts of Albany International Corp. and its subsidiaries (the Company, Albany, we, us, or our) after elimination of intercompany transactions.

-We have a 50 percent interest in an entity in Russia.
-The consolidated financial statements include our original investment in the entity, plus our share of undistributed earnings or losses, in the account "Other Assets."
+A subsidiary within our Machine Clothing segment has held a 50 percent interest as partner in a joint venture ("JV") that supplies paper machine clothing products to local papermakers in Russia.
+Our consolidated financial statements include our original investment in the entity, plus our share of undistributed earnings or losses, in the account "Other Assets."
+In March 2022, we made the decision to cease doing business in Russia, including giving notice to our JV partner of our intent to exit the venture, resulting in our full write-off of the net book value of our investment.